ming71/CV_PaperDaily/README.md

 The content includes but is not limited to **Object detection** , **Semantic segmentation** , and other papers about deep learning .
 Most of papers are published in recent two years <br>
 Your comments are welcome , and you can e-mail me by <u>mq_chaser@126.com</u> .

-# Paper reading divided by conference
+# Paper reading divided by Conference & Journal
 ## AAAI
 * M2Det: A Single-Shot Object Detector based on Multi-Level Feature Pyramid
 * Weakly Supervised Semantic Segmentation Using Superpixel Pooling Network